nrovshan/Dimensional-data-modeling/README.md

 - Same records (actors whose classification and activity remained unchanged).
 - Changed records (actors whose classification or activity changed).
 - New records (actors who were added in the current year).

+Note: I extracted the data I used in csv format and uploaded it.